 Community Review Panel members are required to keep confidential all information acquired in the course of their role in the panel, with the exception of reports that are in the public domain.

-Further details are provided in the confidentiality procedure included at Appendix A.
+Further details are provided in the confidentiality procedure included in Section 17.